MicrosoftDocs/ATADocs/ATADocs/ata-privacy-compliance.md

 ## Exporting personal data

+> [!NOTE]
+> If you’re interested in viewing or deleting personal data, please review Microsoft's guidance in the [Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and in the [GDPR section of the Microsoft 365 Enterprise Compliance site](https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr].
+If you’re looking for general information about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).

 Because the data related to entities in ATA is derived from AD, only a subset of that data is stored in the ATA database.
 For this reason, you should export entity-related data from AD.

 ATA enables you to export to Excel all security-related information, which might include personal data.

-## Opt-out of telemetry
+## Opt-out of system-generated logs

+> [!NOTE]
+> If you’re interested in viewing or deleting personal data, please review Microsoft's guidance in the [Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and in the [GDPR section of the Microsoft 365 Enterprise Compliance site](https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr].
+If you’re looking for general information about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).

-ATA collects anonymized telemetry about each deployment and transmits this data over HTTPS to Microsoft servers.
+ATA collects anonymized system-generated logs about each deployment and transmits this data over HTTPS to Microsoft servers.
 This data is used by Microsoft to help improve future versions of ATA.

-For more information, see [Manage telemetry settings](manage-telemetry-settings.md).
+For more information, see [Manage system-generated logs](manage-telemetry-settings.md).

 To disable data collection: